canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 **Departments or agencies are able to release code developed as a result of a Crown procurement contract under an open source software licence.**
 **The contract can also ask the the contracting body be responsible for publishing the source code under an acceptable open source software licence or contribute directly to existing open source software using that project's licence.**

+## Consider Security Implications

+### Classification of source code

+The Treasury Board [Directive on Departmental Security Management](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=16579) defines protected information as one that "may qualify for an exemption or exclusion under the [Access to Information Act](http://laws-lois.justice.gc.ca/eng/acts/A-1/) because its disclosure would reasonably be expected to compromise the non-national interest".

+In order for source code to potentially be deemed protected, it would have to contain any of the following information:

+- Information obtained in confidence
+- Information about federal-provincial affairs
+- Information about international affairs and defence
+- Information about law enforcement and investigations
+- Information about the safety of individuals
+- Information about the economic interests of Canada
+- Personal information
+- Third party information
+- Advice about certain aspects of operations of government
+- Information about testing procedures, tests, and audits
+- Information that is subject to solicitor-client privilege
+- Information that is subject to statutory prohibitions
+- Certain types of information held by the Canadian Broadcasting Corporation and Atomic Energy of Canada Limited
+- Confidences of the Queen’s Privy Council for Canada

+It is highly unlikely that developers would intentionally include such information in their source code.
+As a result, source code is considered unclassified unless the developer has included, inadvertently or otherwise, information that falls under the [exemptions](http://laws-lois.justice.gc.ca/eng/acts/a-1/page-3.html#h-10) and [exclusions](http://laws-lois.justice.gc.ca/eng/acts/a-1/page-10.html#h-29) of the [Access to Information Act](http://laws-lois.justice.gc.ca/eng/acts/A-1/) as listed above.
+Where feasible, this information should be removed from the source code to increase the ability for code to be shared.

+### Developing Software in the Open

+- Keep sensitive data such as credentials secure and separate from source code.
+- Avoid storing keys and other sensitive material in systems not approved for that purpose.
+- Code reviews increase the likelihood of catching bugs, security vulnerabilities, and reduces the risk of committing sensitive data.
+- Implement controls sufficient to prevent unauthorized or inadvertent changes such as code signing and repository user rights.

 ## Select Open Source Software Licence